Airport Delays: Are They Avoidable?

-While the quickest way to travel from one destination to another is more than likely by air, flight delays are an annoyance to stressed-out travelers desperate to reach their favorite vacation spot.
-Before booking your next trip to Disney World or the Colorado Rockies, here are a few factors to consider.
+While the quickest way to travel from one destination to another is more than likely by air, flight delays are an annoyance to stressed-out travelers desperate to reach their favorite vacation or holiday spot.
+Before booking your next trip, here are a few factors to consider.

 The best way to avoid a delay is to fly as early in the day as possible.
 Morning flights are more likely to be on time than later flights due to a lack of upstream delays resulting from air traffic congestion or weather.
 As an added bonus, the early morning flights tend to be cheaper.

 Snow, ice and fog are common weather-related causes for flight delays in the winter.
 Blizzards and ice storms can cripple airports for several days.
 The Upper Midwest, Great Lakes and Northeast are locations where these storms are most common.
 Occasionally, winter weather will spoil travel across the southern Plains and the Southeast.

 Fog is most common along the Pacific Coast, New England, and along the Appalachian Ridge.
 The interior California valleys, northern Great Lakes, and Gulf Coast are also vulnerable to bouts of fog.
 Typically, fog will be at its worst during the early morning hours and delay arrivals.
 Delayed arrivals then lead to increasingly delayed departures later in the day.
 Boston and San Francisco airports are most likely to see fog-related delays.